 - Currently enrolled MIT undergraduate students

-- Find their employment opportunity through the Summer Startup Match platform
+- Find their employment opportunity through the Venture Match platform to launch summer 2021

 - Underrepresented defined as being: